brian1917/vcodeMitigationExpire/README.md

 # Veracode Mitigation Expiring Utility

 ## Description
-Utility designed to be run as on a regular cadence (e.g., weekly cron job) to expire mitigations.
+Utility designed to be run on a regular cadence (e.g., weekly cron job) to expire mitigations.
 The types of mitigations, expiration references, and other settings are controlled in a JSON config file.
 Executables for Windows and Mac are available for users that don't want to build from source.